-I am interested in learning more about episodic participation in software projects, including why people participate episodically, how their episodic participation relates to their participation in other projects, and how communities or organizations can support and make use of episodic participants.
-My most important work in this area consists of three papers which were part of my doctoral dissertation (Barcomb, 2019); the papers examined the presence of episodic participation in free/libre and open source software development (Barcomb, Kaufmann, Riehle, Stol and Fitzgerald, 2018), retention of episodic participants in free/libre and open source software (Barcomb, Stol, Riehle and Fitzgerald, 2019), and practices for managing episodic participation in free/libre and open source software (Barcomb, Stol, Fitzgerald and Riehle, 2020).
+Much of the work in this area has focused on episodic participation, including why people participate episodically, how their episodic participation relates to their participation in other projects, and how communities or organizations can support and make use of episodic participants.
+The most important work in this area consists of three papers which were part of my doctoral dissertation; the papers examined the presence of episodic participation in free/libre and open source software development (Barcomb, Kaufmann, Riehle, Stol and Fitzgerald, 2018), retention of episodic participants in free/libre and open source software (Barcomb, Stol, Riehle and Fitzgerald, 2019), and practices for managing episodic participation in free/libre and open source software (Barcomb, Stol, Fitzgerald and Riehle, 2020).
 My work on episodic participation has also been the focus of my outreach activities.
 I published two practitioner articles and presented at five practitioner conferences between 2017 and 2020, and one of my graduate students presented a talk in 2023.
 Recent work in this area has also considered company participation in free/libre and open source software (Yenişen Yavuz, Barcomb and Riehle, 2022).